Financial-Times/origami-website/_specification-v1/javascript.md

 Developers **should** stick to the <a href="https://github.com/Financial-Times/origami-build-tools/blob/master/config/.eslintrc.js" class="o-typography-link--external">Origami eslintrc config</a>, since this represents a common standard across FT teams.
 Custom linting **may** be defined at the component level with a `.eslintrc` file, or at the file level with a `/*eslint ... */` comment.

-In addition, 0bject properties **must not** be named after reserved words in the JavaScript language.
+In addition, Object properties **must not** be named after reserved words in the JavaScript language.

 ## Encapsulation